flutter/website/src/release/breaking-changes/android-java-gradle-migration-guide.md

   [deprecated Gradle classes][], or changes to the Android file structure, such as
   [splitting out ApplicationId from PackageName][].
-  If this occurs, downgrade to the 7.6 release of Gradle.
+  If this occurs, downgrade to a release of Gradle between 7.3 and 7.6.2.

 [deprecated Gradle classes]: https://docs.gradle.org/7.6/javadoc/deprecated-list.html
 [issue 122609]: {{site.github}}/flutter/flutter/issues/122609